 Community tourism offers a solution to this.
-Locally run organisations, usually based in rural locations, give travelers the opportunity to fully experience the culture of a community and connect with locals.
+Locally run organizations, usually based in rural locations, give travelers the opportunity to fully experience the culture of a community and connect with locals.
 Often, community tourism will involve you being hosted by a local in their home as they go about their day-to-day lives.
-It can give travelers an opportunity to see what’s beneath the surface of a community as well as supporting the local economy through sustainable tourism.
+It can give travelers an opportunity to see what’s beneath the surface of a community as well as support the local economy through sustainable tourism.

 Just like the people and cultures you’ll come across in your travels, the homes and facilities you’ll come across can wildly vary.
 Some homestay providers simply clear out a bedroom for your visit, add another portion to their food preparation, and treat you as one of the family.
-Others have built separate living quarters for visiting travelers and have a wider range of amenities that you might be used to finding in a hotel.
+Others have built separate living quarters for visiting travelers and have a wider range of amenities than you might be used to finding in a hotel.
 It’s always a good idea to do a bit of research before a community visit and make sure you’re prepared for what environment you’ll be living in.

 It’s also valuable to look into the customs and traditions of the hosting society before arriving.
 Having a basic understanding of appropriate greetings, food etiquette and clothing can both prepare you for the experience and avoid any accidental offense.

 There are many challenges involved – eating unfamiliar foods, adjusting to the local schedule and living among the chickens and roosters (who, by the way, cock-a-doodle-doo WAY before dawn).
-However, the rewards can be rich, educational, and inspiring – it’s extremely rare to get a first-hand view of lives of people so different to you, culturally, economically and personally.
+However, the rewards can be rich, educational, and inspiring – it’s extremely rare to get a first-hand view of the lives of people so different from you, culturally, economically and personally.
 My hosts have been among the most generous, hard-working, and genuine people I've ever met.

 Diving into a new way of daily life and culture can be daunting and being surrounded by people who may not speak the same language as you can be challenging.
-Different cultures around the world approach new visitors differently, be aware that some cultures can be shyer approaching people they don’t know than others.
+Different cultures around the world approach new visitors differently, be aware that some cultures can be shyer at approaching people they don’t know than others.

 Humans are naturally curious about others, so put yourself out there and strike up a conversation.
 I know from my experience the most rewarding memories have been the connections I’ve made with people.
-So be open-minded, be respectful and be curious.
+So be open-minded, be respectful, and be curious.